Skip to Main Content

 Why Concrete Sinks

-• Droughts which dry out and shrink the soil around and underneath your concrete
+• Droughts shrink the soil around and underneath your concrete

-• Excess rain or poor drainage that creates soil washout
+• Excess rain and poor drainage often contribute to soil washout.

 This is why it is so important to lift and stabilize your sunken or damaged concrete.
 So, if you notice cracks in your concrete, unevenness, and especially sunken slabs, then it is time to consider hiring a professional to lift your concrete.